autolab/Autolab/docs/installation/tango.md

         # Key for Tango RESTful API
         RESTFUL_KEY = "test"

-13. To deploy Tango in a standalone production environment, use this [guide](/tango-deploy/)
+13. See below for instructions on how to deploy Tango in a standalone production environment.